Get your questions answered

 Q: How will these programs better prepare young adults like myself for college or university? +A:

 The Winterline Global Education programs offer you very practical life and career-building skills.
 They are not “college prep” programs offering coaching in academic subject areas.
 Yet, by giving you a chance to explore your interests, gain skills and consider career options, you will enter (or return to) college or university with a much clearer sense of direction and purpose.
-Winterline can help you determine what you want to get out of life and provide guidance on how to get there.
+Winterline can help you determine what you want to get out of life and provide you with the skills and guidance to get there.

 Q: What kind of college or career advising do you offer on your programs? +A: